Lipedema Reduction Surgery treatment - Montreal, Laval, Westmount, Ottawa, Toronto, Calgary, Halifax

-Lipedema Treatment
+Lipedema

 Overview

-Lipedema is a chronic condition characterized by the abnormal and symmetrical accumulation of fat buildup, particularly in the lower body (in the legs, arms, and lower trunk).
+Lipedema is a chronic condition characterized by the irregular and symmetrical accumulation of fat buildup, particularly in the lower body (in the legs, arms, and lower trunk).
 It is often mistaken for obesity or simple weight gain, but lipedema has distinct symptoms that set it apart:

 Common Areas Affected by Lipedema